nathanielcastillo/Cyclistic-Case-Study/README.md

 | Most popular rides have the same start and end station | Most popular rides have different start and end station |

 # Act
-## Reccomendations
+## Recommendations

-### Top 3 Reccomendations to convert Casual Riders to Annual Members
+### Top 3 Recommendations to convert Casual Riders to Annual Members

 1. During the Summer Months, offer a discount on the annual membership Since summer are busiest months, casual riders may opt to purchase an annual membership if they plan on riding a lot during the summer